sprx97/OldTimeHockey/README.md

 - https://github.com/Spartan97/WesBot

 ## Other Notes
-- Python 3 is required for all scripts, 3.8+ for the DiscordBot_v2
+- Python 3 is required for all scripts
-- Non-exaustive list of pip installs: cssselect 1.1.0+, discord.py 1.5.1+, lxml 4.6.2+, pickle 0.7.5+, praw 7.1+, pymysql 1.0.2+
+- Non-exaustive list of pip installs: cssselect 1.1.0+, lxml 4.6.2+, praw 7.1+, pymysql 1.0.2+
 - The database is a standard mysql installation
 - Everything is deployed from a DigitalOcean droplet running Ubuntu 18.04 x64 (soon to upgrade to 20.04)
 - The droplet takes weekly backups in case of catastrophic failure
-- Processes are managed using pm2 (site deployment, nodejs api, and Discord Bot)
+- Processes are managed using pm2 (site deployment and nodejs api)